Skip to main content

 13:30

-• What does the latest regulatory guidance clarify for bank SRT - and what remains subject to interpretation?
+• What do the latest Basel III re-proposals clarify for bank SRT - and what remains subject to interpretation?

-• How are banks translating the rules into practical decisions on structuring, attachment points and eligible assets?
+• How are banks translating the evolving framework into practical decisions on structuring, attachment points and eligible assets?

 • Capital efficiency, concentration management or balance sheet flexibility: What are the core strategic drivers for banks’ use of SRT?
 Do these differ between GSIBs and smaller regional bank issuers?